TIDE OF ANXIETY PART 1: he battle within myself felt endless. My mind fought to control my body, my self-worth, and my perception of the world.”

 Weeping melody was the corruption of my innocence, the innocence of my body and mind.
 I wept for both my physical and psychological health.
 The physical health refers to the annihilation of my hymen, the violation of my thighs, legs and any other body part that was stained by his touch.
 You see, I couldn’t touch my own body, without having flashbacks of him touching and violating me.
 The image of his desecration was tattooed into my mind’s eye; so the ritual of cleaning myself was not helpful at all.
 Every drop of soap that fell in the name of purification, was a constant reminder of my affliction.
 The harder I scrubbed, the deeper my affliction ran.

 The mental turmoil I had, only increased the weeping melody.
 My mind was racing between acceptance of what had just happened and complete denial, for fear of losing my sanity.
 I tried to justify his behaviour by finding fault in my conduct, by convincing myself that I had done something to deserve this.
 Maybe it was the fact that I had allowed him to comfort me, maybe my demeanour, while he was comforting me, was seductive and I did not know it.
-I tried really hard to understand his cerebral process, but the harder I tried to find an excuse for his conduct the fasted I marred myself.
+I tried really hard to understand his cerebral process, but the harder I tried to find an excuse for his conduct the harder I marred myself.
 The saddest part of being raped is how quickly the victim bears the shame.
 The moment he pulled his penis out of my vagina, I bore his shame.
 With every thrust, the shame was intensified and engraved onto my soul.
 The shame did not come because I did not fight him or scream, but because I found a way to mirror the stigma of the world onto myself.
 I convinced myself that no one would believe me, so I chose to keep silent.
 Not because I couldn’t find the strength to fight him legally but because the shame overpowered me.
+Not to mention the fact that my rapist came from a wealthy family, we all know justice or victorious judicial adjudication befalls the wealthy not the middle class!

-Here’s the truth, you cannot bear the shame of your rapist, because you did not violate him or yourself, he violated you!
+Here’s the truth, you cannot bear the shame of your rapist.
+You did not violate him or yourself, he violated you!
 Thus no one else but your rapist should bear shame and fault for his crime against.

 Secondly, it is not for you as the victim/ survivor to prove your innocence to your family, friends, his family or his friends, because your innocence is not proven by his admission of guilt, your innocence is affirmed by itself.
-So try not to focus on people who don’t believe, as they have made a conscious decision to add to rape culture, rather than fight it.
+Hence try not to focus on people who don’t believe you, as they have made a conscious decision to add to rape culture, rather than fight it.
 That’s a reflection of them and does not diminish the truth!

 MY RAPE PART TWO